rexbean/Java-Foundations/Java.md

 | default   | can   | can     | cannot   | cannot           |
 | private   | can   | cannot  | cannot   | cannot           |
 ### Class
+#### <div id = "initializerBlock">initializer block</div>
+- There are two kinds of initializer blocks, one is **static** the other is **normal**
+- **Static initializer block** will only be called once when the class is being loaded by the JVM.
+- **Normal initializer block** will be called whenever the class is being instantiated.
+They will be called in order after the static initializer block and before the constructor.
 #### <div id = "inheritance">Inheritance</div>
 - A class can inherit another class, the first class is the subclass, the second one is superclass
 - **Casting** reference a object of class as a different type than the class itself is called type casting